svera/coreander/README.md

 * Email: `admin@example.com`
 * Password: `admin`

+> [!CAUTION]
-**For security reasons, it is strongly encouraged to add a new admin and remove the default one as soon as possible.**
+> For security reasons, it is strongly encouraged to add a new admin and remove the default one as soon as possible.

 ### Settings